 This bach, to use the traditional Kiwi term, is located on the hillside in Plimmerton, Porirua.
-It was roughly half an hour drive from Wellington city centre.
+It was roughly half an hour drive from Wellington city centre, so it’s a great place to stay whilst you check out the many things to do in Wellington.
 If you’re wondering how much Airbnb vacation rentals cost in New Zealand, this bach was an affordable way to explore the area.
 It’s a self-contained studio, a former potters shed, that has been thoughtfully converted into a cosy hideaway perfect for a weekend getaway.
 It had beautiful coastal views, easily enjoyable from the terrace, as well as its own private entrance and off-road car parking.
 I loved the coastal living styling of the studio, bright white walls with pale blue accents and nautical-inspired ornaments.

 We arrived after a busy day of exploring nearby vineyards in Martinborough, and hiking through the Kaitoke Regional Park, and were excited to enjoy the sea air on the terrace.
 We met the owner, Julie, who is originally from Canada.
 Julie is welcoming and friendly, and she gave us some great tips on local eateries a 20 minute stroll away.
 We decided to walk down to town for a curry at the local Indian.
 This walk was parallel to the stunning Karehana Bay, with incredibly still water and a breathtaking sunset.
 After dinner we snuggled into the ridiculously comfy bed listening to the famous Wellington wind howling outside.
 It was a perfect night’s stay.

 This beautiful holiday cottage in Jervis Bay, felt like a home away from home; the moment we arrived after a long drive from Sydney we relaxed immediately.
-This was our first trip to Jervis Bay, with another couple, so this two-bed cottage with private parking was just perfect, easily sleeping 4 guests.
+This was our first trip to Jervis Bay, and our first AirBnb in Australia, so this two-bed cottage with private parking was just perfect, easily sleeping 4 guests.
 The property is quirky, with personal touches such as complimentary home-made muesli and a bottle of rose wine.
 There are slippers, bathrobes and luxurious Aesop goodies in the bathrooms for your use.
 There’s plenty of beach equipment around as well, including towels and all important sunscreen if you’ve forgotten yours.

 You can read more about Hyam’s Beach and Steamer’s Walk in my top 10 favourite beaches in New South Wales post